Secure CheckoutPersonal information is secured with SSL technology.

 Indian Council of Agricultural Research, Indian Agricultural Research Institute, New Delhi, India

-M. Maheswari is presently Principal Scientist (Plant Physiology) and Head, Division of Crop Sciences, ICAR-Central Research Institute for Dryland Agriculture (CRIDA), Hyderabad, India.
-She has 130 articles including research papers in high impact International journals, book chapters, reviews, bulletins etc. Co-edited one book on Crop Stress Management- Springer.
+M. Maheswari is the former Director of ICAR-Central Research Institute for Dryland Agriculture (CRIDA), Hyderabad, India.
+She has 130 articles including research papers in high impact international journals, book chapters, reviews, bulletins etc. Co-edited one book on Crop Stress Management- Springer.
 She has been awarded the prestigious Panjabrao Deshmukh Woman Agricultural Scientist Award of ICAR in 2005.
 Her main area of work is high throughput plant phenotyping, transgenic sorghum for drought tolerance and adaptive mechanisms including compensatory growth responses, recovery patterns in water relations and carbon and nitrogen metabolism in a wide range of rainfed crops such as sorghum, pearl millet, groundnut, sunflower, blackgram, greengram, cowpea and cluster bean.

-Division of Crop Sciences, ICAR-Central Research Institute for Dryland Agriculture, Hyderabad, India
+Indian Council of Agricultural Research, Central Research Institute for Dryland Agriculture Hyderabad, India

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.